Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/aft_section.md

 Used to visually confirm the integrated boarding steps state.
 With the white post up, steps are stowed, whereas steps are deployed if post is down and flush with panel recess.
+The boarding steps and ladder is moved by the ground crew menu.

 ## Intercom System Control Panel